FilipLe/DailyInterviewPro-Unsolved/Kaprekars Constant/README.md

 - Subtract the ascending number from the descending number.
 - Repeat.
 <br><br>
-Given a number n, find the number of times the function needs to be applied to reach Kaprekar's constant.
-Here's some starter code:
+<br>Given a number n, find the number of times the function needs to be applied to reach Kaprekar's constant.